HeliosZhao/GenXD/README.md

 @article{zhao2024genxd,
-  author={Zhao, Yuyang and Lin, Chung-Ching and Lin, Kevin and Yan, Zhiwen and Li, Linjie and Yang, Zhengyuan and Wang, Jianfeng and Lee, Gim Hee and Wang, Lijuan}, title={GenXD: Generating Any 3D and 4D Scenes}, journal={arXiv preprint arXiv:2311.14603}, year={2024}
+  author={Zhao, Yuyang and Lin, Chung-Ching and Lin, Kevin and Yan, Zhiwen and Li, Linjie and Yang, Zhengyuan and Wang, Jianfeng and Lee, Gim Hee and Wang, Lijuan}, title={GenXD: Generating Any 3D and 4D Scenes}, journal={arXiv preprint arXiv:2411.02319}, year={2024}
 }
 ```

 ## Acknowledgements
-This work is based on [pixelsplat](https://github.com/dcharatan/pixelsplat), [MVSplat](https://github.com/donydchen/mvsplat), [SVD Xtend](https://github.com/pixeli99/SVD_Xtend) and [Diffusion4D](https://github.com/VITA-Group/Diffusion4D).
-Thanks for open-sourcing!
+This work is based on numerous outstanding research efforts and open-source contributions, including but not limited to [pixelsplat](https://github.com/dcharatan/pixelsplat), [MVSplat](https://github.com/donydchen/mvsplat), [SVD Xtend](https://github.com/pixeli99/SVD_Xtend), [ParticleSfM](https://github.com/bytedance/particle-sfm) and [Diffusion4D](https://github.com/VITA-Group/Diffusion4D).
 Furthermore, we would like to thank Dejia Xu and Yuyang Yin for their valuable discussions on the 4D data.